 Mrs. Dana Bates of 25928 Sierra Drive said she is a resident in the Pioneer Meadows Subdivision directly across from the farms at Eleven Mile and Beck.
 She said she actually looks down the street directly to the farm.
 There was a comment on how this was not going to cause impacts and how it is buffered from the residential, and that anything going on there is not really going to impact the resident's that live there.
 Ms. Bates said she certainly thinks that a change in that land to some sort of offices would certainly have an impact on our view of the neighborhood.
 She said that her other concern is that we have a lot of open office and commercial in the City of Novi.
 She wondered why are we adding when we don't have everything full that is currently out there.
 Also, to speak to what Diana Canup was talking about with the Suburban Low Rise, Mrs. Bates was confused with that as well.
-Mrs. Bates called the office earlier in the weak and tried to get a definition, but it was just too vague to her.
+Mrs. Bates called the office earlier in the week and tried to get a definition, but it was just too vague to her.
 She said she does need to understand what it means and what it is going to look like.
 It sounds like it could go a couple of different ways and she would like a better understanding.
-Also, Mrs. Bates said that she is concerned with traffic and what it is going to look like.
-It sounds like it could go a couple of different ways and she would like a better understanding.
-Also, Mrs. Bates said that she is concerned with traffic and what it is going to look like.
+Also, Mrs. Bates said that she is concerned with traffic and what it is going to do with an already congested area at Eleven Mile and Beck.